johnfr15/lib-web3/Bridge/Bungee/README.md

 ```
 <br />
 <br />
-In this module you will be able to interact with all functionnalities of the *Stargate* Bridge on all its supported network (see `/Stargate/config/chainPath.json`)
+In this module you will be able to interact with all functionnalities of the *Bungee* Bridge on all its supported network (see `/Bungee/config/chainPath.json`)

 <br />

 > [!NOTE]
-> For each chains (see `/Stargate/config/chains.ts`) a default public ***RPC*** has been set up but feel free to put your own ones.
+> For each chains (see `/Bungee/config/chains.ts`) a default public ***RPC*** has been set up but feel free to put your own ones.
 <br />

 ```javascript